 4. List Growth Rate

 If going by the definition, List growth is the rate at which your email list is growing.
 It's important for effective email marketing Besides CTR and Conversion rates, List growth is another segment you should consider wisely.
-A marketer should be aiming to grow email list in order to extend his reach, expand audience, and position himself as an industry thought leader.
+A marketer should be aiming to grow an email list to extend his reach, expand his audience, and position himself as an industry thought leader.
 It's very important to pay attention to growing your subscriber list and keeping it at a healthy size.

 5. Email Campaign Performance Metrics

-This metric allow answering about the revenue generated against a direct email campaign or multi channel email marketing campaign.
+• Email RevenueThis metric allows answering about the revenue generated against a direct email campaign or multi-channel email marketing campaign.
 This is a monetary amount calculating the entire revenue accumulated.

 The formula for calculating the eCPM is: